craftercms/docs/source/developers/projects/craftercms/index.rst

 +----------------------------+-------------------------------------------------------------------+

 Here are the environment variables used to encrypt and decrypt values inside configuration files:
+You must change the pre-configured default values for these environment variables to secure your installation.
+See :ref:`securing-your-crafter-cms-install` for more information on changing the default values.

 +--------------------------+---------------------------------------------------------------------+
 || Encryption              || Description                                                        |